

 Students are responsible for the cost of obtaining their Police Check (NCCHC).

-Police Check (NCCHC) providers may include:
+Police Check (NCCHC) providers:

 Please note that Flinders University does not endorse these providers and cannot guarantee their turnaround times.